pippim/pippim.github.io/programs/mserve.md

 called "GM204 High Definition Audio Controller" is usually used for sound output.
 This belongs to a 50" big screen Sony TV with good sound system including a sub-woofer.
-The soundcard (chipset) is located on a nVidia 970M discrete graphics card.
+The soundcard (chipset) is located on a Nvidia 970M discrete graphics card.

 The middle output device is "HDMI / DisplayPort - Built-in Audio".
 This sound device is 43" 4K TCL / Google (Android) TV.
 The